domoench/fwoom/README.md

 fire a circular forcefield blast that pushes away enemy blobs.
 To break them apart you must push them into space rocks.

-[HERE](http://davidmoench.com/fwoom/index.html)'s what's been implemented so far.
-It's only the bare-bones functionality.

 Useful Resources:
 -----------------